Diary of Garth Edward Sommerville Clabburn - 1942-1944 - Part 5

 the way from the mess to our tent at

-about 10 P.M. & finally found any
+about 10 P.M. & finally found my

-bed at 11.30 P.M. was at one stage
+bed at 11:30 P.M.
+Was at one stage

-of the search [?] around in
+of the search stouging around in

-the CO's tent knocking things about
+the C.O's tent knocking things about

-much to everybodys amusement.
+much to every bodys amusement.
 Some

 of the boys took pity on me after